 How to Make Sure Your Eggplant Isn’t Soggy

-As you may know, eggplant is a produce that can oxidize and turn brown shortly after being cut.
+As you may know, eggplant is a product that can oxidize and turn brown shortly after being cut.
 Therefore, we recommend only slicing it shortly before you’re planning to fry it.
 One tip recommended by grandmothers the world over is to apply a dab of lemon juice to prevent premature browning.
 This also works great if you need that extra bit of prep time.

 Soaking Eggplants Before Frying